 We’ve had the good fortune of teaming up with some very fine folks in our community that help make The Bee such great experience for everyone.
 We’re especially grateful to our audience members and storytellers, venues and volunteers, and Utah Humanities, KRCL 90.9fm, and CATALYST Magazine for their generous and ongoing support!

-As we continue to grow and evolve, we’re striving to cultivate meaningful community gatherings which focus on authentic engagement and quite literally invite folks to bring a friend, have a drink, laugh, cry, and bee entertained.
-Still, we like to think there’s a whole lot more than a good time taking place; in the past two years The Bee has become a forum and a place for people to be themselves – together – and create meaningful dialogue & real connections in our community.
+From novice to experienced storytellers, we appreciate and celebrate every single person who gets up on our stage.
+As we continue to grow and evolve, we’re striving to cultivate meaningful community gatherings which focus on authentic engagement.
+Quite literally inviting you to bring a friend, have a drink, laugh, cry, and bee entertained.
+We also like to think there’s a whole lot more than a good time taking place; over these few years The Bee has become a place for people to be themselves – together – and create meaningful dialogue & real connections in our community.